-The reason for this is that it’s almost always impossible for nurses or other healthcare professionals have no way to determine if the officer has exigent circumstances to avoid warrant requirements.
-Without proper documentation, it can be confusing for hospital staff to know if they are performing a legal forced blood draw or not.
+The reason for this is that it’s almost always impossible for nurses or other healthcare professionals to have no way to determine if the officer has exigent circumstances to avoid warrant requirements.
+Without proper documentation, it can be confusing for hospital staff to know if they are performing a legally forced blood draw or not.

 DUI Manslaughter in Florida

 When a person is injured in a DUI accident, you should expect enhanced penalties.
 In cases where a person dies because of a DUI crash, you should anticipate life-changing consequences.
 A conviction for DUI manslaughter is a third-degree felony, which can result in:

 - Up to 15 years of probation; and

 Additionally, Florida requires a four-year mandatory minimum sentence for DUI manslaughter.
 You will not be able to have this mandatory sentence deferred or suspended at any time.